patclrk/de_interview/README.md

 - Prefect Server URL: http://localhost:4200

 ## Your Task
 Please create a Prefect Flow that extracts data from the `/precipitation` endpoint and loads it into a new table in the Postgres `weather` database.
+Similar to the `get_temperatures` Flow, this Flow should run every 5 minutes.

-Unfortunately, getting precipitation data is not as reliable as temperature data: a random chance of receiving an HTTP 500 response has been added to this endpoint to simulate faulty network connectivity.
-You'll want to think of ways to make this Flow a bit more reliable.
+Unfortunately, getting "precipitation" data is not as reliable as getting "temperature" data: a random chance of receiving an HTTP 500 response has been added to this endpoint to simulate faulty network connectivity.
+You'll want to think of ways to make this Flow a bit more reliable (Hint: don't go overboard here).

 When you complete the task please open a pull request in GitHub.
 During your interview we will walk through your code together.

 #### Notes:
 - Please do not modify any code in the `/services/api/` directory.
-- AI use is encouraged.
 - We do not anticipate this task will take more than 2 hours.
 - Please be thorough but avoid complexity when developing your solution.
 - We care less about the code itself and more about the design decisions you, the human, make.
+- AI use is encouraged!
+- Exclamation points are also encouraged!
-- If you can familiarize yourself with new code quickly and produce simple and effective solutions that meet project requirements, we think you'll do well on our team.
-That's what we're really looking for with this assessment.
+- If you can familiarize yourself with new projects and produce simple and effective solutions relatively quickly, we think you'll do really well on our team.

 ## Repository Structure